https://a.storyblok.com/f/270183/1368x665/00c0c1c720/25mar_dev_blog_node-stream-audio.jpg

 Then, configure the CLI with your Vonage API key and secret, which you will find in the Developer Dashboard:

-Replace the VONAGE_API_KEY and VONAGE_API_SECRET with your own details to authenticate the CLI.
+Replace the VONAGE_API_KEY and VONAGE_API_SECRET with your details to authenticate the CLI.

-You need a number to make calls from.
-Rent one by executing the following command, replacing the country code as appropriate.
+You need a number from which to make calls.
+Purchase one by executing the following command, replacing the country code as appropriate.
 For example, if you are in the USA, replace [COUNTRYCODE] with US:

-You can then purchase the phone number by running the below piece of code from your terminal.
-It is important to note that some countries require an address validation and the purchase will have to be made via the Vonage dashboard, and not via command line.
+You can purchase the phone number by running the code below from your terminal.
+It is important to note that some countries require address validation, and the purchase must be made via the Vonage dashboard and not the command line.

 Make a note of the telephone number that the command returns.